 Can you go to prison after failing a drug test?
 Right now, might your employer already be on the phone to law enforcement?

 As well as being a major cause of embarrassment, failing a workplace drug test can cause major stress.
 After all, what happens now?
 Will you be fired?
-Will your employer phone the police?
+Will your employer phone the police? what happens if you fail a drug test for work?

 While it is necessary to take failing a drug test seriously, it’s important not to start panicking.
+Do you know how to pass a drug test fast help you get the job?

 Can You Be Convicted if You Fail a Drug Test?